 We also look at how to control pests naturally, using nets and homemade organic sprays where possible.

-We are working with Wellington City Council’s Waste Heroes Programme to deepen our practice and knowledge around waste management and sustainable practice for our homes and in our community.
+We have also worked with Wellington City Council’s Waste Heroes Programme to deepen our practice and knowledge around waste management and sustainable practice for our homes and in our community.

 Contact Dianne Lee, our specialist Science and Sustainability teacher for more information.